carlcassar/carlcassar/resources/markdown/Add Google Analytics To A Nuxt Js App.md

 ## Conclusion

 Google Analytics is undoubtedly easy to install, but it takes a bit more work to inform your users that you are using cookies to track their use of your website and give them the option to opt out entirely.
 This process has made me think about whether this really is the right solution for me.
 I've been looking into cookie-free, privacy-focused tracking solutions and hope to be able to remove Google Analytics soon.
 I'd love to hear about how you measure visits to your  blog and whether you've used any cookie-free solutions.
-Let me know in the comments below.